ppy/osu-wiki/wiki/Beatmap_Spotlights/Seasons/2022_Winter/en.md

 3. Within a playlist lobby, everyone competes towards a room-specific leaderboard.
    - Only the best score results on each beatmap within the playlist are summed up to create a weekly ranked score for each player.
    - Each beatmap of a playlist counts equally to the leaderboard score.
-   - The individual beatmap score is based on osu! (lazer release)'s scoring system.
+   - The individual beatmap score is based on osu!(lazer)'s scoring system.
 4. Once a playlist lobby concludes, the weekly ranked score of each participant of the room is added to the seasonal leaderboard.

 ## Playlists